MatthieuSchaller/AstroTwinColo/README.md

 # Summer school

 This github repository is for the N-body cosmological simulations session of the Precise Summer School in Warsaw.
+It is based on the original version by Shaun Brown created for a workshop in Warsaw in the summer of 2023.

 Each of the three sessions have their own directory (Session 1, 2 and 3), each with a jupyter notebook that should be used for the interactive part of each session.
 Each jupyter notebook contains all of the necessary information and instructions for the given session.

 ## Installation and requirements